Heartwood Healing Centre is governed by a volunteer Board of Directors who provide guidance and set direction for the organization.

 Sonja (she/they) is a Facilitator and Counsellor in the Connect & Thrive Program, coordinating our Moving Forward workshops and support sessions.
 As a Two-Spirit Michif Local member, citizen of the Manitoba Metis Federation and a lifelong resident on the Red River Settlement, she is offering cultural sessions and in-person support in the Wichihin Niwahkomakanak (Calling Our Ancestors) Program.

-Sonja is almost finished her undergraduate degree in social work at the UM Inner-City Social Work Program.
+Sonja completed her BSW at the UM Inner-City Social Work Program, and is now working toward an MSW in Indigenous Knowledges.
 She began at Heartwood as a BSW field student in her 3rd year of school, co-creating webinars on chronic pain/illness and self-care, and co-facilitating a 2SLGBTQIA+ psychoeducation group called “Getting Acquainted with Healing”.
 She has also been active as a member of Heartwood’s Anti-Oppressive Practice Committee.

 Along with her recent post-secondary education, Sonja brings a lifetime of experience in systems navigation in Manitoba, 2SLGBTQIA+ activism, living in poverty with disability, and healing from physical, spiritual and emotional trauma.
 She believes that we will all benefit from wholehearted engagement in processes of Truth and Reconciliation, the medicine wheel and the 7 Sacred Grandparent Teachings.
 She is excited to walk with people on their healing pathways at Heartwood.